sonic-net/DASH/documentation/general/dash-sonic-hld.md

 			        } Info6;
 		   	} Redirect_Info;
 		```
-- Implementation can use the above struct as a type-cast reference (packed as metadata in the redirect packet) and map it to a flow
+- Implementation can use the above struct as a type-cast reference (packed as metadata in the redirect packet) and map it to a flow.
+Full packet capture is available in this ([doc](https://github.com/sonic-net/DASH/blob/main/documentation/load-bal-service/load-balancer-v3.md))
 - Redirect packet format is as below: